 Difference Paradox

-Some of the most fascinating moments in mathematics come not from solving hard problems, but from stumbling into paradoxes.
+Some of the most fascinating moments in mathematics come not from solving hard problems, but from stumbling into a paradox.
 A mathematical paradox is a statement (or pair of statements) that seems perfectly logical on the surface, yet leads to a contradiction.
 You follow every step, nod along, and then realize the conclusion makes no sense.
 That discomfort is the point.
 It forces you to look closer and figure out where the reasoning went wrong.

 The paradox I want to walk you through today is a beautiful example of this.
 It involves nothing more than two natural numbers and their difference.
 Both propositions below appear to have valid proofs, yet they directly contradict each other.
 Your job is to figure out which one is actually correct, and more importantly, why the other one fools you.